Initiatives for Climate Action and Biodiversity Conservation

 Risk Management

 Risks and opportunities related to climate change and other sustainability issues are reviewed annually and deliberated upon by the Sustainability Committee.
-Major risks and opportunities are identified by classifying risks and opportunities arising from climate change as “transition risks” or “physical risks” and qualitatively assessing their fiscal impacts.
+Major risks and opportunities are identified by classifying risks and opportunities arising from climate change as transition risks or physical risks and qualitatively assessing their fiscal impacts.

 Identified major risks and opportunities that are physical risks (response to natural disasters) are addressed using targeted measures promoted by each functional division and region via the Global Risk Management Committee.
-Transition risk-related matters directly linked to business activity will be incorporated into medium-term business plans and business strategies and promoted in accordance with enacted policies.
+Transition risk-related matters directly linked to business activity will be incorporated into medium-term management plans and business strategies and promoted in accordance with enacted policies.
 Items related to sustainability (long-term environmental targets, materiality KPIs, etc.) will be promoted by each functional division and region via the Sustainability Committee.

 Information gathering